Maureen Mwanawasa: Political career

-In May 2016, Mwanawasa announced her candidacy for Executive Mayor of Lusaka under the sponsorship of the United Party for National Development (UPND) in the 2016 general election held on 11 August 2016.
-Mwanawasa, who filed her nomination papers on 30 May 2016, received the endorsements of former president and vice president Guy Scott, as well as former MPs Sylvia Masebo and Obvious Mwaliteta.
+In May 2016, Mwanawasa announced her candidacy for mayor of Lusaka District under the sponsorship of the United Party for National Development (UPND) in the 2016 general election held on 11 August 2016.
+Mwanawasa, who filed her nomination papers on 30 May 2016, received the endorsements of former vice president Guy Scott, as well as former MPs Sylvia Masebo and Obvious Mwaliteta.
 She pledged to curb the city's cholera outbreaks and water shortages if elected.
-Mwanawasa also promised to clean up the city's chronic garbage and litter problems by creating a now garbage collection system, saying "Everywhere you look around in Lusaka, there is garbage and this should change starting this week when we form government.
+Mwanawasa also promised to clean up the city's chronic garbage and litter problems by creating a new garbage collection system, saying "Everywhere you look around in Lusaka, there is garbage and this should change starting this week when we form government.
 There is no way our beautiful city can be floating on garbage...The levels of indiscriminate disposal of garbage in Lusaka city are alarming.
 When you are on the streets of Lusaka, you look west you see garbage, you look east you see garbage, you look north, it’s garbage, you look south it’s garbage.
 This is unacceptable.
 Would you like it if your house was filled with garbage and there is bad odour all around?
 The answer is no. We need to maintain our hygiene and stay healthy and fit.
 It is our duty to keep our city clean not only for us, but also for the people visiting our city and also for the future generations."

 Mwanawasa placed second in the Lusaka mayoral election on 11 August, losing to the Patriotic Front (PF) candidate, Wilson Kalumba.
 Kalumba won the election with 270,161 votes, while Mwanawasa came in second place with 150,807 votes.